WanChing-Huang/Project/Foodie Diary App/README.md

 ### Installation

 # Navigate to the project directory
-cd Project/Foodie Diary Web
+download two Foodie Diary Web file and combine to one cd Project/Foodie Diary Web
 # Install dependencies
 npm install
 # Start the app
 npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

 ## License